Seymour Mace

-Seymour Mace is a British comedian and actor.
+Seymour Mace (born 1969) is a British comedian and actor.

+Life and career

 Mace was born in 1969, and he moved with his family soon afterwards to South Africa as his father worked as a gold miner.
 The family returned to the UK, to Bedworth, near Coventry.

-Mace worked as a clown in the mid-1990s before becoming a stand-up comedian.
+In 1992 Mace had a non speaking part as a removal man in series 4, episode 11 of Byker Grove, he also worked as a clown in the mid-1990s before becoming a stand-up comedian.
 He was a finalist at the So You Think You're Funny competition at the Edinburgh Festival Fringe in 2001.
 He has performed several shows at the Fringe, including Marmaduke Spatula's Fuckin' Spectacular Cabaret of Sunshine Show in 2013.

 Mace played Steve (and his twin Craig) in the BBC sitcom Ideal between 2005-2010.
 In 2009, he starred in the horror comedy Zombie Women of Satan.
 He appeared in the second series of Hebburn as music producer Eric.

+Mace was the continuity announcer for CITV between 2009 and 2013.